Mortal Kombat Legends: Scorpion's Revenge: Plot

-In Japan, Shirai Ryu grandmaster Hanzo Hasashi and his young son Satoshi are ambushed on their way home by several assassins from the rival Lin Kuei clan.
+In 1600’s Japan, Shirai Ryu grandmaster Hanzo Hasashi and his young son Satoshi are ambushed on their way home by several assassins from the rival Lin Kuei clan.
 Hasashi kills them after discovering that the Lin Kuei have slaughtered the rest of the Shirai Ryu, including his wife, Harumi.
 The Lin Kuei's Grandmaster Sub-Zero appears, uses his freezing abilities to restrain Hanzo in ice, and then slaughters Satoshi by crushing his neck.
 He then impales Hanzo through the neck with an icicle, killing him.

 The thunder god Raiden and the Shaolin monk Liu Kang make preparations to defend Earthrealm by participating in the Mortal Kombat tournament, hosted by the aging warlock Shang Tsung.
 The tournament's victor will battle Goro to decide the fate of Earthrealm.
 The pair are accompanied by out-of-work Hollywood actor Johnny Cage and Special Forces agent Sonya Blade, with both having their reasons for participating: Sonya is in pursuit of Black Dragon crime syndicate leader Kano, while Cage believes that he is participating in a film project.

 Meanwhile, in the Netherrealm, Hasashi awakens to impending torment from the Demon Torturer.
 Hasashi escapes and kills the Demon Torturer and several other demons.
 He finally meets with the sorcerer Quan Chi, who persuades Hanzo to fight for him in the Mortal Kombat tournament so that he can exact his revenge on Sub-Zero.
 Hanzo agrees, dubbing himself Scorpion.

 Upon arrival on Shang Tsung's island, Scorpion attempts to steal Shinnok's amulet on Quan Chi's orders, but Raiden persuades him not to follow through on the deal.
 Meanwhile, Cage, Sonya, and Liu Kang witness Sonya's partner Jackson "Jax" Briggs having his arms ripped off by Goro until Raiden intervenes, and cauterizes Jax's arms.
 During the course of the tournament, Cage barely claims victory over a Tarkatan and realizes he is in an actual fighting tournament, not an action film.
-Sonya successfully garrotes Reptile, and Kang fights Kitana, emerging as the winner when she yields.
+Sonya successfully garrotes Reptile.
+Liu Kang then fights Kitana.
+The two engage in a battle and eventually Liu Kang wins.
+The two have a short conversation before Kitana yields.
 In an attempt to stop the Earthrealm heroes, Kano has his assassins infiltrate the island to kill them, but they are all killed by Scorpion.
 While attempting to fight Kano, Sub-Zero appears and helps deal with the assassins, but a vengeful Scorpion attacks him and tackles him off a bridge into a spike pit, impaling them both and killing Sub-Zero.
-Cage and Sonya pursue Kano to rescue Jax while Kang rushes to Shang Tsung's throne room to face Goro.
+Cage and Sonya pursue Kano to rescue Jax while Liu Kang rushes to Shang Tsung's throne room to face Goro.